Optimizing city-scale traffic through modeling observations of vehicle movements: Tracking and Planning in City-Scale Transportation Networks

 \subsection{Tracking Transportation Dynamics}

-\textbf{Benchmark algorithms}: We firstly benchmark our framework --- stochastic kinetic model with particle filter (PFSKM) --- against a Deep Neural Network (DNN), a Recurrent Neural Network (RNN), and an extended Kalman filter (EKF) in the task of continuously tracking the current and future traffic conditions.
-DNN represents the power of a general-purpose non-parametric model that does not involve a problem-specific structure.
-We build a five layer Deep Neural Network: (i) an input layer accepting the observation history of ``probe'' vehicles at selected locations, (ii) three hidden layers, and (iii) one output layer generating the inferred distribution of all vehicles at all locations.
+\textbf{Benchmark algorithms}: We firstly benchmark our framework --- stochastic kinetic model with particle filter (PFSKM) --- against a Deep Neural Network (DNN) \cite{lv2015traffic,polson2017deep}, a Recurrent Neural Network (RNN) \cite{zhao2017lstm}, and an extended Kalman filter (EKF) \cite{wang2006renaissance,van2012localized} in the task of continuously tracking the current and future traffic conditions.
+DNN represents the power of a general-purpose non-parametric model.
+We build a five layer Deep Neural Network (DNN): (i) an input layer accepting the observation history of probe vehicles at selected locations, (ii) three hidden layers, and (iii) one output layer generating the inferred distribution of all vehicles at all locations.
 RNN exploits the temporal structure that recursively takes the inferred result from the previous cell as well as the current observations as input, and output the estimated vehicle distribution.
 Both DNN and RNN are trained with 30 days of synthesized mobility data from MATSim until obtaining optimum performance.
-The EKF assumess a Gaussian distribution between the time-indexed latent states, and we implement a standard EKF procedure that alternates between predicting and updating steps.
+The EKF, instead, assumes a Gaussian distribution between the time-indexed latent states, and we implement a standard EKF procedure that alternates between predicting and updating steps.
+We trained the DNN and RNN models with stochastic gradient descent, and trained the EKF model with expectation maximization.

 \textbf{Evaluation metric}: We use two metrics to evaluate the performance of our model: coefficient of determination ($R^{2}$) and mean squared error (MSE).
 We use $R^{2}$ to evaluate the goodness of fit between a time series of the estimated vehicle counts at a location and the ground truth.
 Let $f_{t}$ be the estimated vehicle count at time $t$, $y_{t}$ the ground truth and $\bar{y}$ the average of $y_{t}$.
 We define $R^{2}=1-\sum_{t}(f_{t}-y_{t})^{2}/\sum_{t}(y_{t}-\bar{y}_{t})^{2}$.
 A higher $R^{2}$ indicates a better fit between the estimated time series and the ground truth, with $R^{2}=1$ indicating a perfect fit and $R^{2}<0$ a fit worse than using the average.
 We use MSE to measure the average squared error difference between the estimated vehicle counts at all locations at a time $t$ and the ground truth.
 A lower MSE represents a more precise prediction.
 Let $f^{(i)}$ be the estimated vehicle count at location $i$ and $y^{(i)}$ the ground truth.
 We define $\operatorname{MSE}={\frac{1}{n}}\sum_{{i=1}}^{n}({y^{(i)}}-f^{(i)})^{2}$.